×

 Guidelines for Preventing Workplace Violence for Healthcare and Social Service Workers (2016).
 United States Occupational Safety and Health Administration.

 Guidelines for Environmental Infection Control in Healthcare Facilities.
-CDC.
+United States Centers for Disease Control and Prevention.

 Protecting Workers: Guidance on Mitigating and Preventing the Spread of COVID-19 in the Workplace.
 United States Department of Labor.